 Playlist for Life

 Euan’s Guide makes it easier for disabled people to find great places to go.
-The disabled access review website was founded in 2013 by Euan MacDonald, who is a powerchair user, and his sister Kiki.
+The website was founded in 2013 by Euan MacDonald, who is a powerchair user, and his sister Kiki.
 As Euan’s access requirements changed, both went in search of recommendations for accessible places to visit but a platform for this didn’t exist.
 Built as a friendly and honest alternative to hours of web searching and phone calls before visiting somewhere new, Euan’s Guide now has thousands of disabled access reviews and listings for places all over the UK and beyond.

-Information and Advice
+Information and advice

 Look Fabulous Forever